Book Review | Star Wars: The Princess and the Scoundrel

 It’s time to explore the love affair between The Princess and the Scoundrel.

-Star Wars: The Princess and the Scoundrel is published by Del Rey/Penguin Books and is available to buy now.
-Order your copy here.
+Star Wars: The Princess and the Scoundrel is published by Del Rey/Penguin Books is will release on August 16th.
+Pre-order your copy here.

 Feel the Force on Social Media.